Let's talk about the best sewing supplies for beginners.

-- Curved blade makes it easy to trim threads super close to your fabric without poking your fabric with the end of your scissors.
+- A curved blade makes it easy to trim threads super close to your fabric without poking your fabric with the end of your scissors.

 - Affordable?
-I didn't think so at first, but they are so worth the money and glad I made the investment.
+I didn't think so at first, but they are so worth the investment.
 I haven't bought snips in such a long time that I really don't have anything to compare the price to.

 If you are needing to purchase some new thread snips, give these a try.
 I think you may be surprised at just how much you love them.